szhu57/szhu57.github.io/README.md

 #  BLOG Introduction

+###[2014-09-25]
+Add a new function, which put my personal experiences into my blog as a part of my website.
+All the relevant experiences are mentioned to rich my website.

 ###[2014-07-22]
 A new UI...thanks to Github, I modified the simple and concise template supported by [CXLCYM](http://cxlcym.github.io/) to restart my blog.
 The detail is: